 How Can I Protect Myself from Catching the Coronavirus?

 The prevention measures you can take for COVID-19 are similar to those that you would take to protect yourself from the flu.
 The best way to protect yourself is to prevent coming into contact with the virus.

-Recommended prevention strategies include: washing your hands often with soap for at least twenty seconds, avoiding close contact with others (standing at least 6 feet apart), staying away from infected people, not touching your face unless hands are clean, disinfecting commonly touched surfaces, and practicing good hygiene.
+Recommended prevention strategies include: washing your hands often with soap for at least twenty seconds, avoiding close contact with others outside your household (standing at least 6 feet or 2 meters apart), staying away from infected people, wearing a face covering, not touching your face unless hands are clean, disinfecting commonly touched surfaces, and practicing good hygiene.

-In addition, to prevent any potential transmission you should cover your mouth and nose when you sneeze and dispose of used tissues quickly.
+In addition, to prevent any potential transmission you should wear a face covering when in public, cover your mouth and nose when you sneeze, and dispose of used tissues quickly.

 Note that many health organizations, governments, and public health organizations around the world where there is a growing rate of infection are now asking that people self-isolate as much as possible to avoid and slow down the spread of the virus.
-This means not leaving the house except for essential activities like work and medical care.
+This means not leaving the house except for essential activities like work, buying essentials, and medical care.